 Reporting of Code Violations

-Students wishing to report a violation of the Code of Acceptable Behavior and Discipline may report it to a classroom teacher, who shall take appropriate action as defined by the code.
+Students wishing to report bullying or other violation of the Code of Acceptable Behavior and Discipline may report it to a classroom teacher, who shall take appropriate action as defined by the code.
 The teacher shall refer the report to the Principal/designee for further action when the report involves an offense that may warrant suspension or expulsion of a student, any felony offense, or a report that may be required by law, including reports to law enforcement.

 Retaliation Prohibited

-Employees and other students shall not retaliate against a student because s/he reports a violation of the code or assists or participates in any investigation, proceeding, or hearing regarding the violation.
+Employees and other students shall not retaliate against a student because s/he reports bullying or other violation of the code or assists or participates in any investigation, proceeding, or hearing regarding the violation.
 The Superintendent/designee shall take measures needed to protect students from such retaliation.

 EXPLANATION: SB 228 AMENDED KRS 158.148 TO REQUIRE THE STUDENT DISCIPLINE CODE TO SPECIFICALLY PROHIBIT BULLYING.